Sufficient Control of Complex Networks: Sufficient Controllability of Directed Networks

 \subsection{Experimental Results}

-We apply the MCFP algorithm in ER\cite{erdHos1960evolution}, BA\cite{albert2002statistical} as well as some real-life networks \cite{young1993organization, milo2004superfamilies, christian1999organizing, burt1987social, leskovec2007graph, marcelino2012critical, marcelino2012critical, milo2002network}.
-The numbers of the external controllers versus the maximum fractions of network nodes being controllable in 1000-node ER random networks with the average nodal degree $\mu$ varying from 1 to 4 are plotted in Fig. \ref{Fig.erctrl}.
-It is observed that (i) when the number of external control sources is increased from 1 to $N_D$ (the minimum number of driver nodes needed to drive the whole network), the corresponding size of the maximum controllable nodes subset also increases; and (ii) the denser the network is, the more nodes can be controlled by the same number of control sources.
+We apply the MCFP algorithm in ER \cite{Erdoes1960}, BA \cite{BARABASI2003} as well as some real-life networks \cite{Chen2006, Milo2004, ulanowicz2012growth, doi:10.1080/15427951.2009.10129177, Colizza2007}.
+The numbers of the external controllers versus the maximum fractions of network nodes being controllable in 1000-node ER random networks with the average nodal degree $\mu$ varying from 1 to 4 are shown in Fig. \ref{Fig.erctrl}.
+Simulations are conducted in 5 independently generated ER networks for each value of $\mu$, and error bars showing the standard deviation are plotted.
+It is observed that (i) when the number of external control sources is increased from 1 to $N_D$ (the minimum number of driver nodes needed to drive the whole network), the corresponding size of the maximum controllable nodes subset also increases; and (ii) the denser the network is, the same number of control sources can control the more nodes.
 In other words, dense networks are easier to be sufficiently controlled than sparse networks.
-This can be easily explained by the fact that longer paths or {cycles} that cover a larger number of nodes may be more easily identified in denser networks.
+This can be easily explained because longer paths or cycles that cover a larger number of nodes may be more easily identified in denser networks.
 When $\mu \geq 3$, a single controller may ensure the controllability of hundreds of nodes in a 1000-node ER network.
 When $\mu = 4$, a single controller can control almost the whole network, though the corresponding energy cost may be prohibitively high.

-{We show the maximum fraction of network nodes being controllable as a function of the normalized fraction of driver nodes in 1000-node ER networks in Fig. \ref{Fig.ctrl_er_mus}.
+We show the maximum fraction of network nodes being controllable as a function of the normalized fraction of driver nodes $N_\text{D}$ in 1000-node ER networks in Fig. \ref{Fig.ctrl_er_mus}. $N_\text{D}$ is the minimum number of controllers required for achieving the structural controllability of the whole network, which can be determined by the MM algorithm \cite{Liu2011}.
 As can be observed, in denser networks, the maximum fraction of network nodes being controllable becomes much higher with the same normalized fraction of driver nodes; and the fraction of controllable nodes increases fast at the beginning and then slows down.
-These observations can be explained: at the beginning, a small number of extra-long paths or cycles can cover hundreds of nodes in a 1000-node ER network, especially in denser networks, while as the fraction of controllable nodes approaches 1, shorter paths or cycles may have to be used.}
+These observations can be explained: at the beginning, a small number of extra-long paths or cycles can cover hundreds of nodes in a 1000-node ER network, especially in denser networks, while as the fraction of controllable nodes approaches 1, shorter paths or cycles may have to be used.